RocketSoftware/BankDemo/tutorial/gettingstarted/eclipseux/readme.md

 You must have the following software installed:

--   Micro Focus Enterprise Developer for Eclipse (UNIX). [*Click here*](https://www.microfocus.com/documentation/enterprise-developer/) <https://www.microfocus.com/documentation/enterprise-developer/> to access the product Help and the release notes of Enterprise Developer.
+-   Micro Focus Enterprise Developer for Eclipse (Linux). [*Click here*](https://www.microfocus.com/documentation/enterprise-developer/) <https://www.microfocus.com/documentation/enterprise-developer/> to access the product Help and the release notes of Enterprise Developer.
 -   A TN3270 terminal emulator to run the CICS application.
 Micro Focus Rumba+ Desktop is supplied with the Enterprise Developer installer.

 **Using a remote enterprise server instance for the tutorials**